Turkey awaits presidential election results as Erdogan's leadership hangs in balance

 Internationally, the elections were being watched closely as a test of a united opposition’s ability to dislodge a leader who has concentrated nearly all state powers in his hands.

+In 2016, Erdogan survived a military coup attempt he blamed on followers of a former ally, U.S.-based cleric Fethullah Gulen.
+The attempt triggered a large-scale crackdown on Gulen's supporters and other critics, including pro-Kurdish politicians, for alleged links to terror groups.

-Erdogan has led a divisive election campaign, using state resources and his domineering position over media to woo voters.
-He has accused the opposition of colluding with “terrorists,” of being “drunkards” and of upholding LGBTQ+ rights, which he claims are a threat to traditional family values.
+In this election campaign, Erdogan used state resources and his domineering position over media to try to woo voters.
+He accused the opposition of colluding with “terrorists,” of being “drunkards” and of upholding LGBTQ+ rights, which he depicts as threatening traditional family values in the predominantly Muslim nation.

 In a bid to secure support from citizens hit hard by inflation, he has increased wages and pensions and subsidized electricity and gas bills, while showcasing Turkey’s homegrown defense and infrastructure projects.

-He also extended the political alliance of his ruling Justice and Development Party, or AKP, with two nationalist parties to include a small leftist party and two marginal Islamist parties.
+He also extended the political alliance of his ruling Justice and Development Party, or AKP, to include two nationalist parties, a small leftist party and two marginal Islamist parties.

 Kilicdaroglu's six-party Nation Alliance pledged to dismantle an executive presidential system narrowly voted in by a 2017 referendum.
 The opposition alliance also promised to restore the independence of the judiciary and the central bank and to reverse crackdowns on free speech and other forms of democratic backsliding under Erdogan.